 - Spruce beetles — attack Englemann spruce, white spruce and Sitka spruce trees from late May to early July.
 These insects have a two-year life cycle but may also have a one year life cycle under ideal conditions.

-- Douglas-fir beetles — attack trees from late April through June and have a one-year life cycle.
+- Douglas-fir beetles — attack trees from April through June and have a one-year life cycle.

 - Western balsam bark beetles — attack mature true firs, particularly subalpine fir, throughout the host's range.
 This beetle differs from the other major bark beetle species by its damage being more chronic.